The National Geographic SIM Card

 Adding talk time is easy.
 You may opt for our 'auto recharge' option which automatically adds $29.00 of credit whenever your balance drops below $10.00, or you can dial a simple short code on your handset to add call credit whenever you like.
 The short codes will come with your instruction booklet and include 24/7 toll free US based customer support, voicemail and balance check.

-National Geographic Talk Abroad® Travel SIM is available in standard, micro and nano sizes. iPhone 4 and 4s as well as the Samsung Galaxy (and most androids) use micro SIM cards while the iPhone 5 and 6 use the nano sized SIM.
-If you are not sure what size SIM card your phone requires, please check with your carrier or with Cellular Abroad.
+National Geographic Talk Abroad® Travel SIM is available in standard, micro and nano sizes.
+The iPhone 4 and 4s as well as the Samsung Galaxy (and most androids) use micro SIM cards while the samsung galaxy s6 and s7 and the iPhone 5 and 6 models use the nano sized SIM.
 If you order a micro or nano international SIM card, we will include a set of SIM card adapters and a tool kit.
 The adapters will allow you to adapt the SIM card to a standard size, just in case you need to put the SIM card in a different phone, and the SIM card tool makes opening the SIM card tray easy so you can swap out the SIMs in a snap.

 Whether you are a frequent business traveler or a tourist seeking a reliable yet affordable international roaming solution, the National Geographic Talk Abroad® Travel SIM will cover you in over 200 countries.
 Since this is a prepaid solution, there are no contracts to sign or monthly bills - ever!
 The SIM card lasts for 12 months from last usage.
 You can use it in the States or Canada as long as you have GSM coverage.
 Just check your balance for free to get another 12 months of service life!